Friday, December 18, 2015

 By 2010, things kicked into high gear.
 Advanced robotics were added allowing scientists to work with advanced chemistries.
 They've now identified a weak point in the HIV virus that's never been exploited before.
 Vif is a viral defense HIV releases into cells it infects.
 It destroys the body's natural defense against infections.
 OyaGen discovered a way to defeat HIV by disabling Vif.

 "If we can proceed along track, we will be looking at entering clinical trials within a completely different way of approaching the virus and the disease within three years," Smith said.

-To read more see the Channel 8 story and the Time Warner cable news article.
+To read more see the Channel 8 story.

 Tuesday, December 1, 2015